NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 Build this skill in mock tests — pacing under 210-minute pressure is not innate; it is trained through 15+ full-length simulations before exam day.

-This guide covers the mechanics of exam execution: the two-pass technique, the mathematics of guessing under +4/−1, time budget allocation by question type, handling vignettes and image questions under time pressure, and how to train these skills before exam day through mock test practice.
+This guide covers the mechanics of exam execution: the two-pass technique, the mathematics of guessing under +4/−1, per-section time budgeting under the 2026 section-locked format, time allocation by question type, handling vignettes and image questions under time pressure, and how to train these skills before exam day through mock test practice.

 The NEET PG Format: What You Are Working With